-Our craftsmen have been part of the team for over 20 years (they are all partners in the workshop) and together we have trained in traditional woodworking skills, and become experts in producing very accurate and strong wood to wood joints (even if we say so ourselves) such as mortice & tennon, dovetail & sliding dovetail, expanded tennon, half lap and so on.
-These joints, provided they are well constructed, provide the strongest possible wood furniture joints.
+Our craftsmen have been trained over the last 28 years in traditional woodworking skills, and are experts in producing very accurate and strong wood to wood joints such as mortice & tennon, dovetail & sliding dovetail, expanded tennon, half lap and so on.
+These joints, provided they are well constructed, form the strongest possible wood furniture joints.
 The glues used are always tested to ensure that the bond is stronger than the timber used to make the joint.

-Our timber is damn hard and durable (just pick up one of our Zambezi Teak products and this will be abundantly clear by the weight!)
-The upside is that the furniture will last forever if looked after, but the downside is that it is a real challenge to work.
-Through years of trial and error we have learned to handle it (our secrets – but we can tell you that all our tools are tipped in tungsten carbide just to be able to perfectly cut a joint or mould an edge).
+The principal timber we use is one of the hardest and most durable in the world (just pick up one of our Zambezi Teak products and this will be abundantly clear!).
+The upside is that the furniture will last forever if looked after, but the downside is that it is very difficult to work.
+We have developed methods of work to handle this timber, and all our tools are tipped in tungsten carbide that is regularly sharpened on diamond wheels to ensure a perfectly cut joint.

 African Touch products are made with solid hardwood throughout.
-No cheating with plywood or other travesties for hidden components such as drawer bases or backs of cabinets.
-No horrible veneers on manmade boards for us!
-Where fittings are used, such as hinges or drawer slide, only the best quality solid brass or stainless steel imported components will find their way into an African Touch product!
+Other cabinet & furniture makers use plywood and other man made boards for hidden components such as drawer bases or backs of cabinets, which we will never do.
+Where we use fittings, such as hinges or drawer slides, only the best quality solid brass or stainless steel imported components will find their way into an African Touch product!

 We are passionate about the beautiful hardwood forests that occur naturally in the in the deep and ancient sands of the Kalahari veldt of Western Zimbabwe.
 Responsibility for the preservation of these forests has rested with the Forestry Commission since 1908.
 By purchasing our timber from the Forestry Commission we help fund them to preserve these forests, a win-win solution.